+The derivation process for quantization parameters as specified in clause 8.7.1 is invoked with the luma location ( xTbY, yTbY ), the width of the current transform block in luma samples nTbW * ( cIdx > 0 ?
+SubWidthC : 1) and the height of the current transform block nTbH * ( cIdx > 0 ?
+SubHeightC : 1), and the variable treeType as inputs.

 The scaling process for transform coefficients as specified in clause 8.7.3 is invoked with the transform block location ( xTbY, yTbY ), the transform block width nTbW and the transform block height nTbH, the prediction mode predMode, and the colour component variable cIdx being set equal to codedCIdx as inputs, and the output is an (nTbW)x(nTbH) array of scaled transform coefficients d.